Air Italy (2018–2020): Controversies

 The United States' three largest airlines, Delta, American Airlines, and United, made allegations regarding Air Italy's ownership and operation because of its support from Qatar Airways.
 Air Italy made a public statement on the issue with a press release on 18 April 2019.
 Ed Bastian, chief executive officer of Delta, posted an op-ed article on the airline in December 2018 claiming that since Qatar Airways is a state-funded airline of Qatar supporting a nearly bankrupt Italian airline, it was "putting thousands of American jobs at risk".
 A few US politicians wrote letters to United States Secretary of State, Mike Pompeo, alleging that Qatar was in violation of the United States-Qatar Open Skies Policy.
 Air Italy and Qatar Airways denied the allegations, stating that they were borne of Qatar Airways' 49% stake in Air Italy's parent company.

 Destinations

 As of February 2019, Air Italy operated to 21 year-round and five seasonal destinations in Europe, Africa, Asia and North America.
-Air Italy aimed to fly more than 50 year-round routes by 2022, as stated in the airline's five-year plan.
+Air Italy aimed to fly on more than 50 year-round routes by 2022, as stated in the airline's five-year plan.
 The airline operated most flights out of its main Milan Malpensa hub, and a second network out of its Olbia, Sardinia focus city.